nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements
 #### Data Requirements
-For `workout /new` command, the maximum number of repetitions a user can set is `2,147,483,647`.
+For `workout /new` and `workout /update` commands, the maximum number of repetitions a user can set is `2,147,483,647`.
 This limit is restricted by `int` data type.
 The size of `int` is 4 bytes which is 32 bits, therefore, the maximum value for a variable of type `int` will be `2,147,483,647`.
 If user set the number of repetitions larger than `2,147,483,647`, an `Exception` will be thrown to indicate that the value entered is not allowed.

 It is expected that `2,147.483.647` repetitions of any exercise is not achievable by humans hence, using `int` as the data type to hold the value of repetitions is more than sufficient.

 #### Technical/Environment Requirements
-This application is developed using Java JDK 11 hence to run this application, please ensure that you are running this application on a 64-bit operating system and with a minimum of 8 GB of RAM.
+This application is developed using Java JDK 11, hence to run this application, please ensure that you are running this application on a 64-bit operating system and with a minimum of 8 GB of RAM.

 #### Performance Requirements